-I am always on the hunt for pieces that have some sort of history or personal connection.
+I am always on the hunt for pieces that have some history or personal connection.

-Styling vintage pieces with some sort of connection help add a story to your home when mixing old and new.
+Styling vintage pieces with some sort of connection helps add a story to your home when mixing old and new.

-I looked for years for this crate from the Libby’s brand and added legs to make it a plant stand.
+I looked for this crate from Libby’s brand for years and added legs to make it a plant stand.

 My husband worked for GE Aviation for almost 30 years, and we have picked up several pieces, including this 100-year-old fan that actually works.

-My aunts and uncles were all Stroh’s Beer fans when I was growing up outside of Detriot, so this was something I was excited to find, and I added legs to make it a stool/sometimes plant stand.
+My aunts and uncles were all Stroh’s Beer fans when I was growing up outside of Detriot, so I was excited to find this, and I added legs to make it a stool/sometimes plant stand.

 Thank you for joining me today.